2005 FAI Cup

-The FAI Cup 2005 was the 85th staging of The Football Association of Ireland Challenge Cup or FAI Cup.
+The 2005 FAI Cup, known as the FAI Carlsberg Cup for sponsorship reasons, was the 85th staging of the Football Association of Ireland Challenge Cup.
+The tournament is the primary domestic cup competition for association football in the Republic of Ireland.
+This edition featured teams from the League of Ireland Premier Division and First Division, as well as teams from the regional leagues of the Republic of Ireland football league system.

 It officially kicked off in late April, when twenty clubs from the junior and intermediate leagues battled it out for the chance to face League of Ireland opposition in the second round.
 The ten winners of those ties were joined in the second round by the 22 eircom League of Ireland clubs.
 The competition ran until early December, with the final taking place on Sunday, December 4.